SUMMER MEALS

 Volunteer Support

 We need your support serving meals at our nine remote locations throughout Sequim and Port Angeles.
-Are you available between 11:00 and 1:15pm, can you drive and transport two coolers, two teens and a sandwhich board?
-If so please download our volunteer application, background check authorization and provide proof of identity and COVID-19 vaccination.
-Submit at the clubhouse and select days that work for you.
+Are you available between 11:00am and 1:15pm, can you drive and transport coolers, two teens and a sandwich board?
+If so, please download our volunteer application, background check authorization and provide proof of identity.
+Submit at the Clubhouse and select days that work for you.
+Contact info@bgc-op.org or call 360-683-8095

 Volunteer Forms